Treatment (the Program)

 Health & Nutrition

 Addiction’s impact on adolescents often compromises both physical health and spiritual well-being.
-Throughout their treatment, both medical and naturopathic doctors consult with clients at AARC, and an onsite Registered Nurse is available to support their health needs.
+Throughout their treatment, medical doctors consult with clients at AARC, and an onsite Licensed Practical Nurse is available to support their health needs.
 AARC’s full-time chef provides balanced and nutritional meals.
-Daily physical exercise is incorporated into each client’s treatment plan.
+Daily physical exercise is incorporated into each client’s treatment plan, and a trainer from Mission Fitness helps clients with their fitness program.

 Community Education and Prevention